 \begin{itemize}

-\item The ExYaleB database contains $2414$ frontal face images of $38$ subjects and around 64 near frontal images under different illuminations per individual, where each image is manually cropped and normalized to the size of $32 \times 32$ pixels~\cite{Cai2011}.
+\item The ExYaleB database contains $2,414$ frontal face images of $38$ subjects and around 64 near frontal images under different illuminations per individual, where each image is manually cropped and normalised to the size of $32 \times 32$ pixels~\cite{Cai2011}.

-\item The COIL 20 and COIL 100 databases contain 20 and 100 objects respectively.
+\item The COIL20 and COIL100 databases contain 20 and 100 objects, respectively.
 The images of each object were taken $5$ degrees apart as the object is rotated on a turntable and each object has $72$ images.
 The size of each image is $32 \times32$ pixels, with $256$ grey levels per pixel~\cite{Cai2011}.

-\item The USPS handwritten digit database\footnote{The USPS database and MNIST database used in this paper are download from \url{http://www.cad.zju.edu.cn/home/dengcai/Data/MLData.html}.} includes ten classes ($0 - 9$ digit characters) and 11000 samples in total.
-We use a popular subset contains $9298$ handwritten digit images for the experiments, and all of these images are normalized to the size of $16 \times 16$ pixels.
+\item The USPS handwritten digit database\footnote{The USPS database and MNIST database used in this paper are download from \url{http://www.cad.zju.edu.cn/home/dengcai/Data/MLData.html}.} includes ten classes ($0 - 9$ digit characters) and 11,000 samples in total.
+We use a popular subset contains $9,298$ handwritten digit images for the experiments, and all of these images are normalised to the size of $16 \times 16$ pixels.
 In the experiment, we select $200$ samples of each subject from the database randomly by following the strategy in ~\cite{Cheng2010}.

-\item The MNIST handwritten digit database includes ten classes ($0 - 9$ digit characters) and 60000 samples in total.
-We use first $10000$ handwritten digit images of the training subset to conduct the experiments, and all of these images are normalized to the size of $28 \times 28$ pixels.
-In the experiment, we also select $200$ samples of each subject from the database randomly to evaluate the performance of different algorithms. \end{itemize}
+\item The MNIST handwritten digit database includes ten classes ($0 - 9$ digit characters) and $60,000$ samples in total.
+We use first $10,000$ handwritten digit images of the training subset to conduct the experiments, and all of these images are normalised to the size of $28 \times 28$ pixels.
+In the experiment, we also select $200$ samples of each subject from the database randomly to evaluate the performance of different algorithms.